-- 275 LUC shows an increase in grassland (Fig. 3g).
-The reduction in grassland in LUH2 is mainly driven by conversion of nonforested vegetation to pasture, which compensates for the increase in pasture converted from cropland.
-However, in LUCAS LUC the non-forested vegetation that can be converted into grassland is shrubland (Tables 4 and 5), which is sparsely present in Poland and the Iberian Peninsula (not shown).
+While LUH2 shows a decrease in grassland (i.e. land use class pasture) in Spain and Poland (Fig. 3f), LUCAS LUC shows an increase in grassland (Fig. 3e).
+The reduction in grassland in LUH2 is mainly driven by conversion of non-forested vegetation to pasture, which compensates for the increase in pasture converted from cropland.
+However, in LUCAS LUC the non-forested vegetation that can be converted into grassland is shrubland (Tables 5 and 6), which is sparsely present in Poland and the parts

+- 350 of Central Spain (not shown).
 This limits to what extent the LUT can increase grassland by decreasing shrubs.
-280 Consequently, other transitions (e.g., from cropland to pasture) dominate the land cover change signal for grassland.
+Consequently, other transitions (e.g., from cropland to pasture) dominate the land cover change signal for grassland.
 While LUCAS LUC grassland changes do not follow the pasture changes in LUH2 they are closer to the strong pasture increase in Poland found by Kuemmerle et al. (2016), who used data from the Common Agricultural Policy Regionalized Impact (CAPRI) database.
-Just like the cropland changes, alterations of grassland fractions are weaker in LUCAS LUC compared to the pasture changes in LUH2 in the Middle East (Fig. 3g,h).
-This can be partly attributed to the larger share of bare ground in this region - in LUCAS LUC.
-285
+Just like the cropland changes, alterations of grassland fractions are weaker in LUCAS LUC compared to the pasture changes in - 355 LUH2 in the Middle East (Fig. 3e,f).
+This can be partly attributed to the larger share of bare ground in this region in LUCAS LUC.

-The changes in grassland are quite small in ESA POULTER except for Southern Russia and Northwestern Kazakhstan, where a dual pattern of decrease and increase can be seen (Fig. 3i).
-The decrease in grassland in this region results from a conversion into cropland (3c), which LUH2 does not capture.
+The changes in grassland are quite small in ESA POULTER except for Southern Russia and Northwestern Kazakhstan, where a dual pattern of decrease and increase can be seen (Fig. 3g).
+The decrease in grassland in this region results from a conversion into cropland (Fig. 3c), which LUH2 does not capture.

-The time series of grassland changes for the three PRUDENCE regions show substantial differences between the datasets (Fig. 4d-f).
+360 The time series of grassland changes for the three PRUDENCE regions show substantial differences between the datasets (Fig. 4d-f).
 Since LUH2 does not provide grassland cover, pasture area changes are plotted instead.
-This is likely the reason 290 why LUCAS LUC changes divert more strongly from LUH2 when changes in grassland are compared.
+This is likely the reason why LUCAS LUC changes divert more strongly from LUH2 when changes in grassland are compared.
+For IP and EA, the spread of the change signal is small compared to the magnitude of the change signal, while it is of similar size in ME.
+In contrast to the cropland changes, the spread originates mainly from the difference in the resolution between LUCAS LUC and